 You’ll want your mixture pretty thick for tacos, otherwise you have a real mess on your hands when eating them!
 Keep in mind that these are pretty messy regardless, but a thicker chili makes them less so.

 For the shells: We found fresh corn tortillas at a shop specializing in Mexican ingredients in Kensington Market but I’m sure they’re available at most grocery stores.
-Then, through trial and error, he achieved the perfect level of soft versus crispiness by quickly frying each side in a hot pan oiled with corn oil.
+Then, through trial and error, he achieved the perfect level of soft versus crispiness by quickly frying each side in a hot oiled pan.
 This will soften them so they will bend into the taco shape, which is achieved by immediately hanging them over two spokes (or whatever they’re called!) on a rack to form the desired shape.
 Then pop the whole rack (fitted over a pan as pictured) into the oven at 275 degrees for 10 minutes.
 They should be slightly crispy but still pliable and soft.
 (Note: they won’t be crispy like chips or the prepared shells in Taco kits.)

 To serve: Spoon the chili into prepared shells and add a bit of grated cheese.
 Pop them back into the oven to melt cheese.
 Them put them on a platter with a variety of toppings and some sour cream, and let your family dress their taco as they please.
 Toppings can include chopped olives, sweet or hot pepper slices, lettuce, tomatoes, avocado, shredded cabbage (it’s good!), green onions.
 And some might like a dash of hot sauce over-top.